 He took a management training course and started overseeing a Starbucks franchise in his hometown of Old Saybrook, Connecticut.
 Early mornings dragged by hangovers were traded for brewing coffees and crafting lattes.
 Baker was at ground zero and $100 million poorer, but his spirits were lightened, and his head was clearer.

 He uses his experience to help young athletes.
 In 2015, Baker spoke to Bucks players at the NBA Summer League in Las Vegas about their financial futures.

 "I appreciate that in a lot of cases it's more money, more problems," [Baker] says.
 "I think in professional sports today teams have to deal with the personal challenges of giving young men this extraordinary amount of money.
 For me it was a struggle.
 I think when you're giving guys who aren't even All-Stars $80 million, there should be a framework in place where these kids can talk to someone."

-Baker was hired as a Bucks assistant in April 2018 under interim coach Joe Prunty.
+Baker was hired as a Bucks assistant coach in April 2018 under interim coach Joe Prunty.
 He was clean seven years when hired and maintains sobriety to this day.
-He’s continued on the staff since Mike Budenholzer took over.
+He's continued on the staff since Mike Budenholzer took over.
 In 2021, he finally won a ring when the Bucks won the 2021 NBA Finals.

 Baker reached exclusive heights in his basketball career and sunk to unfathomable lows.
 Everyone loves a comeback story.
 Baker's started with a venti.